WolfgangKnobloch/WolfgangKnobloch/README.md

   - No recent experience on coding (last time 30 years back, C Language)
   - but want to change that, now that I have timne again

-- 👀 I’m interested in Linux/OSMC/Kodi/KORE
+- 👀 I’m interested in Linux/OSMC/Kodi/KORE and recently started using Node-Red

 - 📫 wolfgang.knobloch@online.de
 <!---
 - 🌱 I’m currently learning ...